-This course covers the preparation and use of instructional media and materials commonly found in public schools.
-An introduction to computers and other learning technologies and how to design lessons using these materials will be included.
-Students will develop an understanding of the place for and importance of instructional tools in the implementation of curricular programs.
+3 credits (3 lec hrs/wk)This course covers the preparation and use of instructional media and materials commonly found in public schools.
+An introduction to computers and other learning how technologies to design and lessons using these materials will be included.
+Students will develop an understanding of the place for and instructional importance of tools in the implementation of curricular programs.